John Rillie: Coaching career

 In 2010, Rillie returned to the United States and during the 2010–11 season, he served as the director of basketball operations for the Boise State Broncos.

 In 2011, Rillie was appointed an assistant coach of the Broncos, a position he held for six seasons.
 In 2017, he was hired as an assistant coach for the UC Santa Barbara Gauchos.
 After his first season with the Gauchos, he was promoted to associate head coach.
 The 2021–22 season was his fifth with the Gauchos and fourth as associate head coach.

 Rillie was an assistant coach for the Australian Boomers at the Tokyo Olympics in July and August 2021, helping guide the Boomers to the bronze medal.

 On 11 July 2022, Rillie was appointed head coach of the Perth Wildcats of the NBL on a three-year contract.
 Following the 2022–23 NBL season, he served on the New York Knicks coaching staff during the 2023 NBA Summer League.
 Following the 2023–24 NBL season, he served on the New Orleans Pelicans coaching staff during the 2024 NBA Summer League.

 On 17 September 2024, Rillie signed a three-year contract extension with the Wildcats to remain as head coach until the end of the 2027–28 season.

 In November 2025, Rillie was appointed an assistant coach for the Australian Boomers for the first window of the FIBA Basketball World Cup 2027 Asian Qualifiers.
+In February 2026, he was appointed head coach for two more Asian qualifiers.

 Personal life

 Rillie and his wife Heidi have three children.
 Heidi is American but holds dual Australian citizenship.
 Their children were all born in Australia.
-His son, Jaron, plays college basketball in the United States for Northern Colorado.
+His son, Jaron, is also a basketball player.